-

 - Workshops and seminars that develop skills in negotiations, analytics, leadership, and cross-cultural management.

-- International Seminar Week, which takes you out of the classroom and into global business hubs in the USA or Europe.
+- International Seminar Week, which takes you out of the classroom and into global business hubs in Europe.

 This blend of academic study and professional engagement ensures you graduate not only with advanced management knowledge but also with the practical skills employers value.